 Home equity can be calculated by taking the amount of money you owe on your current loan minus the market value of your home.
-For example, if the market value for your home is $800,00 and you owe $500,000, your home equity is $300,000.
+For example, if the market value of your home is $800,000 and you owe $500,000, your home equity is $300,000.

 Other factors may affect your total home equity.
 These factors are usually estimated by doing a loan-to-value ratio.

 An LTV is done by dividing the amount of money borrowed for a mortgage by the current estimated value of your home.
 If you have a higher LTV ratio, then this means your home equity will be less.

 A higher LTV also means your monthly interest pages are higher.
 But, overall, a high LTV will not stop you from acquiring home equity; it will only affect the total amount given!